Do you want to learn how to align your putter and start making more putts?

-If you’re brand new or still shooting in the 90’s, I recommend using a line or the logo part of the ball (i.e. the arrows on a Titleist Pro V1) for alignment.
+If you’re brand new or still shooting in the 90’s, I recommend using a line or the logo part of the ball (i.e. the arrows on a Titleist Pro V1) for alignment or a golfball marking tool to create your own line.
 This visual representation can give you confidence over the ball and help you line up square.

 But if you’re a more seasoned golfer shooting in the 70’s or 80’s, I recommend skipping it.
 I actually prefer to not see anything on the ball at all.
 In my opinion, a line takes away the feel part of putting and makes it feel more mechanical.

 Not to mention that putting with a line can sometimes get in your head and actually give you doubt before you pull the trigger.
-For example, if you can’t seem to get it straight to your intended line or have a line on your putter, it might feel like a task to get it set up properly.
+For example, if you can’t seem to get it straight to your intended line or have a line on your putter (here is how to find the right putter for you), it might feel like a task to get it set up properly.

 Again, this is a personal choice and there isn’t one right answer.
 At the end of the day, I recommend trying both options out on the putting green or in some casual rounds and see which ones gives you more confidence.
 You want to choose the method that makes you feel like you can hole every putt you look at.